Masterpiece Stories

 José María Velasco, The Metlac Ravine, 1893, Museo Nacional de Arte, Mexico City, Mexico.
 Detail.

 The railroad depicted here was built in 1877.
-It connected the capital with the biggest and oldest sea port in Mexico- Veracruz.
+It connected the capital with the biggest and oldest seaport in Mexico- Veracruz.
 Its creation was a tremendous endeavor for the private investors and central government.
-The building of the rail network afforded better control the land as well as the promotion of trade and economic development.
+The building of the rail network afforded better control of the land as well as the promotion of trade and economic development.
 Velasco, by introducing the train into this landscape painting, points out the social and economic changes that happened during his life.

-In the front of the painting, Velasco concentrates our sight on flora, various shrubs, trees and cacti typical to Veracruz state.
+In the front of the painting, Velasco concentrates our sight on flora, various shrubs, trees, and cacti typical to Veracruz state.
 They are depicted in detail, ensuring that the diversity of natural forms is represented realistically.
 This is also the place from which we can view two main elements that build the narration of this scene: the Pico de Orizaba and the locomotive engine with the steam.

 jose maria velasco